IHDE-Alliance/ISTP_metadata/v1.0.0/docs/01_metadata-intro.md

 - How are they going to be named?
 - Understand (at the dataset level) the dimensionality and dependencies, and variance with time and dimensions

+The overall purpose for the dataset and its connections to the missions, instruments, people, and organizations are provided in the [Global Attributes](/03_metadata-global-attributes.md)

-The general rule is to capture the relationships in the structure and in the variable attributes.
+The general rule is to capture the dataset-internal relationships in the structure and in the variable attributes.
 The relationships should be logically-structured and machine-readable, and available for general-purpose codes to understand.
 In particular, the following variable attributes are often required for automated processing:
 - `FIELDNAM` short variable name for plots
 - `CATDESC` for longer variable description
 - `DEPEND_0` points to time variable describing time dimension